sghpjuikit/player/CONTRIBUTING.md

   For IDE to detect these and get auto-completion, simply `Refresh all Gradle projects`.
 This is done by customized build, which scans the widget directories for dependencies.

 Restrictions:
-- Widget directory name, widget package, main widget class must share the same name, which must be unique
+- Widget directory name and main widget class must share the same name
-- Widget can have multiple source files, but mixing Kotlin and Java for same widget is unsupported
+- Widget can have multiple source files, but mixing Kotlin and Java for same widget is not allowed

 ## Code style